BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ## Activities
 ##### A. Define and categorize test environment
 Penetration tests have to be planned in advance with regard to the security goals.
-For that reason standards and test environments should be established within the company according to which the test environment can be defined.
+For that reason, standards and test environments should be established within the company according to which the test environment can be defined.
 Furthermore, a policy has to be compiled, which includes a list of used tools, whether it's black box or white box testing and which interfaces are to be implemented in software or hardware.
 Please note that these suggestions should be a guideline and no mandatory regulation.
 Before the tests start, the test environment has to be set up, e.g., required software and hardware has to be provided and the approach has to be planned and documented.

 After defining the test environment, the penetration tests dependent on security goals and found risk functions can be planned, e.g., in regard to (A)SIL.
-Furthermore the penetration tests have to be selected and a prioritization and categorization of these tests should be made.
+Furthermore, the penetration tests have to be selected and a prioritization and categorization of these tests should be made.

-Use the BSI guideline for IT-Security Penetrationtests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/Studien/Penetrationstest/penetrationstest.pdf?__blob=publicationFile&v=3) and the BSI Study of Penetration Tests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Sicherheitsberatung/Pentest_Webcheck/Leitfaden_Penetrationstest.pdf?__blob=publicationFile&v=10) if applicable.
+Use the BSI guideline for IT-Security penetration tests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/Studien/Penetrationstest/penetrationstest.pdf?__blob=publicationFile&v=3) and the BSI Study of Penetration Tests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Sicherheitsberatung/Pentest_Webcheck/Leitfaden_Penetrationstest.pdf?__blob=publicationFile&v=10) if applicable.

 Additional measures for planning the penetration tests can be offered in form of training and certifications for internal penetration testers.
 Alternatively, External penetration testers can be tasked for certification.